-Tokyo’s nightlife districts such as Kabukicho and Roppongi can be very dangerous, not only for female traveler, but for everyone.
+Tokyo’s nightlife districts such as Kabukicho and Roppongi can be very dangerous, not only for the female traveler but for everyone.
 However, if you do not go to these areas, you can feel completely safe while in Tokyo.
-It is a city where most of women spend their journey trouble free.
+It is a city where most women spend their journey trouble-free.

 So...
 How Safe Is Tokyo Really?

 When it comes to safety, Tokyo will probably be one of the safest capital and metropolitan cities that you will ever go to, and Japan is the country that is the least dangerous in the world.

 Solo female travelers are welcomed and would not encounter any problems.

 It is very rare to hear that a place with so many inhabitants and an even greater number of visitors is safe for walking alone at night, but Tokyo is.

 However, street crime might be rare, but it does exist, and you should remain watchful as in any other major city.

 Just avoid nasty nightlife spaces that are advised to be bypassed and your visit to Tokyo will be trouble-free.

 - Visas - The 90-day stays do not require a visa, but the visitors from China, Russia, CIS countries, Georgia, and the Philippines need to have it.
 A visa cannot be obtained in Japan, so you will need to visit its embassy or consulate before coming.
 It is illegal to work in Japan without the correct visa.